 For example, a contractor on a home improvement retail site may be reading about how to ship industrial materials and then do a search for “tool rental”.
 The results would be geared toward professional contractors (e.g., pro equipment rentals versus DIY rentals).

-Give Users What They Want With AI-driven Relevance
+Give Users What They Want With AI Experiences

-By leveraging intent signals from the user’s current context and activity on your website, dynamic search personalization provides users with relevant, personalized results without relying on user profiles and historical data.
+By using AI search and leveraging intent signals from users’ current context and activities on your website, dynamic search personalization provides users with relevant, personalized results without relying on user profiles and historical data.
 This not only helps you meet rising customer expectations around good online experiences, it opens the door for new opportunities around user engagement, interaction, and conversion.

-By combining user intent signals with AI-driven user personalization, you can deliver an improved user experience on your website in real time without massive user data sets and complex workflows.
+Combining user intent signals with AI-driven user personalization allows you to deliver better user experiences on your website in real time without massive user data sets and complex workflows.
 You’ll have the ability to provide a truly personalized search experience for your visitors that meets their needs more quickly and accurately than ever before.

 Dive Deeper